oppia/oppia-web-developer-docs/SWESkills-2018.md

 1. [Small] Implement the empty Issues Tab page.
     - The page will be an empty HTML layout, with a supporting (but empty) directive.
     - This page will be hidden by a config flag.
 It should only be visible to creators when that flag is on.
-    - Unit tests for the directive and flag’s behavior.
+    - Unit tests for the directive and flag's behavior should be implemented.
 2. [Small] Expose Feedback Data through an API.
     - There will be a JSON schema we’d like you to follow.
 Your job will be adding data to the schema appropriately, and implementing a function which returns the list of feedback items.
-    - Unit tests to make sure behavior works as expected (we will provide the list of desired behavior).
+    - Unit tests should be implemented to ensure that the behavior works as expected.
+(We will provide the list of desired behaviors.)
 3. [Medium] Render and Implement the Feedback Card.
-    - This card will be taking the JSON object prepared in step 2 and displaying it to the users.
-We have a mock already of the card, so you will need to implement the HTML/CSS to mirror that mock.
+    - This card takes the JSON object prepared in step 2 and displays it to the users.
+We already have a mock of the card, so you will need to implement the HTML/CSS to mirror that mock.
-    - The card should contain an “archive” button, which when pressed, removes that particular item from the list created in step 2 (consequently updating the list we show to users)
+    - The card should contain an "archive" button.
+When this button is pressed, the corresponding item should be removed from the list created in step 2 (consequently updating the list we show to users)
-    - Behavior tests which you will decide on and implement.
+    - You will need to devise and implement tests to verify the expected frontend and end-to-end behaviors.

 ***
 ### Project 6: Strengthen presubmit checks

-**Aim**: At Oppia, we try our best to keep the code base clean so that it’s easy for just any developer to take a glance and understand the code’s functionality.
+**Aim**: At Oppia, we try our best to keep the codebase clean so that it's as easy as possible for new developers to understand the code's functionality.
 To enforce this, we rely on a number of checks, one of which are the pre-submit checks.
 These checks run before a developer pushes the code to a branch.
 This project aims to strengthen these pre-submit checks.

 **Team**: Dev Workflow (mentor: **@apb7**)